FREE TEMPLATE

 -

-The policy is the first document that should be created and will identify the roles, responsibilities, regulations, and overall purpose of a program.
-It also provides a broad outline on the areas of due diligence, risk assessments, contract management, and establishes how the board and senior management will stay informed of vendor management activities.
+The policy is the first document created for your third-party risk management program.
+It identifies the roles, responsibilities, regulations, and overall purpose of a program.
+The TPRM policy template provides a broad outline on the areas of due diligence, risk assessments, contract management, and establishes how the board and senior management will stay informed of third-party risk management activities.

 -